ash-teach/dgl-204/docs/dgl204-2022fa/week-04.md

 ---
 In this second week devoted to object-oriented programming we examine some of the more modern language and Kotlin-specific features available to us.
 In particular: Kotlin provides a number of special keywords for commonly used class patterns; and native support for both the Singleton and the Delegation patterns.

+The following video is a pretty long one!
+Over an hour!
+But I've added chapters to divide it into fairly manageable sections (see the links in the video description).
+Each section speaks to one of the text and examples sections below, but in the context of a more coherent project.
+The project itself is, admittedly, still very much a toy example, but I think a more meaningful one than the service station.
+You can find the code for the project in the [smartapp repository](https://github.com/nic-dgl-204-fall-2022/smartapp).
+And here is a [link to the codelab](https://developer.android.com/codelabs/basic-android-kotlin-compose-classes-and-objects) that the smartapp project is derived from.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TEG2wzWsdAc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This next video is much shorter, but points out a few relevant examples from the topics below in a more actualized project.
+The project is the [Mars Photos project](https://github.com/google-developer-training/basic-android-kotlin-compose-training-mars-photos), which may be familiar to you prior DGL 114 students, with the key difference that this particular implementation of Mars Photos uses [Jetpack Compose](https://developer.android.com/jetpack/compose).
+If you're interested, [this is the codelab](https://developer.android.com/codelabs/basic-android-kotlin-compose-getting-data-internet) that helps you build the Mars Photos app.

+> Important note: The video below demonstrates the Mars Photos app in Android Studio - not in IntelliJ IDEA.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/brAU9yZwc04" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Special classes
 We've already looked at `open` and `abstract` classes, which are used as part of the standard OOP inheritance model.
 There are a number of additional class modifiers that you might elect to use at different times: